Our client suffered from a dog bite while attending a house party.

-Our client was injured on a scooter after encountering a dangerous pothole.
+Our client was injured on a scooter after running over a dangerous pothole.
 An investigation revealed that the pothole was a known risk for years.

-Facing a potential prison sentence, we prevailed at preliminary hearing for our client.
+Facing a potential prison sentence, but we prevailed at the preliminary hearing for our client.
 He received probation and has since turned his life around.

 When our client purchased a piece of exercise equipment from a reputable source, he reasonably anticipated it would function correctly and safely.
 Unfortunately, its subsequent failure during proper use resulted in serious back and neck injuries.
 The equipment manufacturer and retailer insisted that it was an operator error.
 Due to the result of extensive expertise and in-depth investigation, including freedom of information act requests disclosing similar failures, we were able to successfully resolve this for our client.